SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-5.md

 ---
 layout: default
-title: Chapter Five
+title: Pillar V
 nav_order: 8
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Five: The Temple of Light
+## Pillar V: The Temple of Light

 <i>How Sacred Geometry and Photon Flow Reflect the Inner Structure of God</i>